Conni2/Conni2/README.md

 <details>
 <summary> <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Wind%20Face.png" alt="Wind Face" width="25" height="25" /> Pursuing Dreams in Data Science</summary>

-My goal is to leverage the power of data to make impactful decisions that not only drive sustainable business growth but also create a ripple effect of positive cycles, ultimately contribute to positive societal changes.
+My goal is to leverage the power of data to make impactful decisions that not only drive sustainable business growth but also create a ripple effect of positive cycles, ultimately contributing to positive societal changes.

 </details>